isomerpages/ogp/_covid-19/distribute-masks-across-the-nation.md

 Working with government agencies, we integrated RedeemSG's system in over 1000 mask vending machines to ensure that citizens can easily redeem their masks in their neighbourhood.

 #### Our Impact
-* Facilitated over 20 million mask redemptions islandwide across 5 Mask Distribution Campaigns
+* Facilitated > 20 million mask redemptions islandwide across 5 Mask Distribution Campaigns